-The finding of Popieluszko's body was front-page news for the New York Times-in fact, the initial failure to find his body made the front page-and in all the media publications analyzed here, the details of his seizure, the disposition of his body, and the nature of his wounds were recounted extensively and with barely concealed relish (see table 2-2).
-These details were also repeated at every opportunity (and, most notably, at the trial).
+The finding of Popieluszko's body was front-page news for the New York Times-in fact, the initial failure to find his body made the front page-and in all the media publications analyzed here, the details of his seizure, the disposition of his body, and the nature of his wounds were recounted extensively and with barely concealed relish (see table $2-2){-}$ These details were also repeated at every opportunity (and, most notably, at the trial).
 The finding of the bodies of the four women, by contrast, was a back-page item in the Times, and in all four of the media institutions in our sample the accounts of the violence done to the four murdered women were very succinct, omitted many details, and were not repeated after the initial disclosures.
 No attempt was made to reconstruct the scene with its agony and brutal violence, so that the drama conveyed in the accounts of Popieluszko's murder was entirely missing.
 The murder of the four churchwomen was made remote and impersonal.

 The Time account, for example, after giving the names of the victims, says, "Two of the women had been raped before being shot in the back of the head."
 The New York Times account, shown in table 2-2, is also quite succinct.
 The Rogers Commission report pointed out that one of the victims had been shot through the back of the head with a weapon "that left exit wounds that destroyed her face."
 The Rogers report also noted that those present at the disinterment found "extensive" wounds and that "the bodies were also bruised."
-Raymond Bonner's account, in Weakness and Deceit, noted that wear twisted around her ankles.
-When area peasants found her, she was nude from the waist down.
-They had tried to replace the garments before burial.
-Then came Dorothy Kazel, a forty-yearold Ursuline nun also from Cleveland.
-At the bottom of the pit were Maryknoll nuns Ita Ford, forty, and Maura Clarke, fortynine, both from New York.
-All the women had been executed at close range.
-The peasants who found the women said that one had her underpants stuffed in her mouth; another's had been tied over her eyes.
-All had been raped.
+Raymond Bonner's account, in Weakness and Deceit, noted that

-In the crude grave, stacked on top of each other were the bodies of four women.
+In the crude grave, stacked on top of each other were the bodies offour women.
 The first hauled out of the hole was Jean Donovan, twenty-seven years old, a lay missionary from Cleveland.
 Her face had been blown away by a high calibre bullet that had been fired into the back of her head.
 Her pants were unzipped; her under-